andreipfeiffer/manifesto/README.md

 ## 💄 Code style

-Coding style is (and will always be) a strongly debatable subject, in contrast with it's usefulness.
+Coding style is (and will always be) a strongly debatable subject, in contrast with its usefulness.
 No matter what the style is, it should be 100% consistent across the entire team.

 - **Use [Prettier](https://prettier.io/) for code formatting**
   No more manual formatting, no more debates on _"how the code should look"_.